Na Laga'at: Na Laga'at Theater

 Nalaga'at has performed for hundreds of thousands of guests in Israel and worldwide.

 Blackout restaurant

 In its new home the repertoire company went on to open the Blackout restaurant (where patrons sit in the dark and are served by blind waiters), and the Kapish coffee shop (which employs an all-deaf team of food servers).

-The Blackout restaurant is the only dark restaurant in Israel, and one of 14 dark restaurants around the world.
+The Blackout restaurant is the only dark restaurant in Israel.
 The kosher restaurant, located within the Na Laga'at complex, provides the guests with an exceptional culinary and sensory experience as it offers meals in complete darkness.
 At the entrance to the darkness of the restaurant the guests depart the sense of sight and immediately feel how the other senses are sharpened and strengthened.
 The team of blind or visually impaired waiters leads guests to their places and serves them a selection of inspiring dishes from a rich menu.

 Kapish events complex

 The Kapish complex hosts a wide variety of conferences and events.
 The complex is housed in a preserved and renovated mandatory historic building on the waterfront of Jaffa, designed as an open loft and combining the Jaffa authenticity and innovative urban design.
 The waiters and service providers at the Kapish events complex are deaf and hard of hearing people, and thus, the audience hosted in the complex is exposed to the Israeli Sign Language (ISL) and through it, communicates with the staff.